markmoraes/charliecloud/doc/dev.rst

        Layer-ID: 52494557594c41444f4b4e4143495600

-     This lets us map a layer ID to a Git commit (with :code:`git log --grep -F`; this will always yield a single commit) and also walk the Git tree to get the parent ID.
-(Note: Because Git commit hashes contain timestamp information and have different input than layer IDs, there is no stable map between layer IDs and commit hashes.)
+     This lets us map a layer ID to a Git commit (with :code:`git log --grep -F GIT_TAG`; this will always yield a single commit) and also walk the Git tree to get the parent ID.

   2. In file :code:`/ch/layer-id` in the image, e.g.::

        $ cat ch/layer-id
        52494557594c41444f4b4e4143495600

-     This lets us get the layer ID corresponding to an unpacked image.
-(Note:
-     This is not necessarily the newest layer ID for a given image name.)
+     This is not strictly necessary, because we can get the layer ID for an unpacked image by looking at the tagged Git commit, but it lets us do a consistency check.

 To initialize the cache: